Back to top

 createFont(FontDescriptor.createFrom("Arial", 10, SWT.BOLD));

-// Get an imageDescriptor and create Image from it
+// get an imageDescriptor and create Image object

 Image image = resManager.createImage(imageDescriptor);